CarolinaSantanaOliveira/assignments/CV.md

 *Project in which exchange students from PUC-Rio and children from Favela Vidigal exchange culture*
 - Created the project with colleagues
+- Coordinated the project in the day of the event
 - Conducted the communication between the institution *Todos na Luta* and international students from PUC-Rio

 ### EDUCATION